-Structure and Responsibilities of the Governing Board and its committees
+Structure and Responsibilities of the Governing Body and its committees

-The role of the Governing Board is a key part of the leadership of our school, albeit one that is often not fully understood by stakeholders in the community.
+The role of the Governing Body is a key part of the leadership of our school, albeit one that is often not fully understood by stakeholders in the community.

-In all types of schools, governing boards should have a strong focus on three core strategic functions:
+In all types of schools, governing bodies should have a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding the Head Teacher to account for the educational performance of the school and its pupils, and the performance management of staff

 - Overseeing the financial performance of the school and making sure its money is well spent.